Sri Lankan rupee weaker; remittances prevent steeper fall

 Dealers said foreign selling in government securities also put pressure on the currency.

-Foreign investors have sold a net 16 billion rupees ($108.40 million) worth of government securities in the two weeks to Oct.
+Foreign investors have sold a net 16 billion rupees ($108.40 million) worth of government securities in the two weeks ended Oct.
 26, data from the central bank showed.

 Dealers said the market was waiting for a direction from the national budget, which is due on Nov.
 10.

-Dealers said the market had shrugged off a long-awaited economic statement by Prime Minister Ranil Wickremesinghe, who on Thursday said the government would introduce a lower tax regime and concessions on investment in its next budget to boost faltering investment.
-(Reporting by Ranga Sirilal and Shihar Aneez)
+Dealers said the market had shrugged off a long-awaited economic statement by Prime Minister Ranil Wickremesinghe, who on Thursday said the government will introduce a lower tax regime and concessions on investments in its next budget to boost faltering investment.